kevin940726/console-testing-library/README.md

 ## Custom matchers

-It's often recommended to use `jest-console` with Jest's [`toMatchInlineSnapshot`](https://jestjs.io/docs/en/expect#tomatchinlinesnapshotpropertymatchers-inlinesnapshot) matcher.
+It's often recommended to use `console-testing-library` with Jest's [`toMatchInlineSnapshot`](https://jestjs.io/docs/en/expect#tomatchinlinesnapshotpropertymatchers-inlinesnapshot) matcher.
 It makes it really easy to test the console output with confidence.

 ```js
 expect(getLog().log).toMatchInlineSnapshot();